Touched By The Sun by Carly Simon

 This book spoke to me on so many different levels:

-• What happens to a woman whose husband was assassinated over 30 years ago and who still has to endure that trauma?
+- What happens to a woman whose husband was assassinated over 30 years ago and who still has to endure that trauma?
 She had to create a new life and keep her kids safe.
 Despite movies being made about her husband’s assassination and books being written.
-I could not imagine what that would have been like, to live like that daily.
+I could not imagine what it would have been like to live like that daily.

 Several times while reading this book, I had to go to Google to look up either people, events, or places – I loved that.